jsthomas/dream-email-example/README.md

 ```

 Later, you should see the message in your inbox.
 Notice how the worker
-process helps the server avoid the latency incurred by making a
+process helps the server avoid the latency of a request to Mailgun API
-request to Mailgun API (0.67s in the example above).
+(0.67s in the example above).

 ## Exercises to Consider

 - Mailgun also supports SMTP.
-How would you update the worker process to
+Update the worker process to use SMTP
-use SMTP instead of Mailgun's API?
+instead of Mailgun's API.
 Consider using the library
 [letters](https://github.com/oxidizing/letters/) for this.
-- Right now, if a request to Mailgun fails the message gets
+- In the current system, if a request to Mailgun fails then the
-  dropped.
-How would you make this system more fault tolerant?
+  message gets dropped.
+Update the worker process to be more fault
+  tolerant.

 ## Feedback